return42/sphkerneldoc/linux_src_doc/kernel/time/hrtimer_c.rst

  0 when the timer was not active
  1 when the timer was active
--1 when the timer is currently excuting the callback function and cannot be stopped
+-1 when the timer is currently executing the callback function and cannot be stopped

 .. _`hrtimer_cancel`: